Home / Blogs / Page 3

 Get started on your custom gasket and request a quote today.

-Ensuring the Proper Performance of an Electrical Enclosure Gasket
+Performance Requirements for Electrical Enclosure Gasket

-• Temperature: What temperature range will the enclosure gasket be exposed to?
+Temperature: What temperature range will the enclosure gasket be exposed to?
 It is important to consider both the external temperature conditions as well as the potential internal temperature range.

-• UV Resistance: Will the enclosure gasket be exposed to UV rays?
+UV Resistance: Will the enclosure gasket be exposed to UV rays?
 An oft-overlooked aspect, UV rays have the potential to deteriorate enclosure gaskets at a much quicker rate.

-• Flame Resistance: Will the enclosure gasket come in close contact with flames or other extreme heat sources?
+Flame Resistance: Will the enclosure gasket come in close contact with flames or other extreme heat sources?
 If so, considerations about proper flame rating will be important.

-• Gap Spacing: Take into consideration the area that needs to be filled by the gasket.
+Gap Spacing: Take into consideration the area that needs to be filled by the gasket.
 Different areas and compression set needs can influence the type of gasket used in the application.

 Material Selection for Custom Electrical Enclosure Gaskets

-• PORON Polyurethane: PORON Polyurethane is a flexible material boasting an excellent compression set, chemical resistance and low-outgassing properties.
+PORON Polyurethane: PORON Polyurethane is a flexible material boasting an excellent compression set, chemical resistance and low-outgassing properties.
 This material is very easy to fabricate and die-cut, offering numerous varieties of thicknesses and applications.

-• BISCO Silicone: BISCO silicone is a fantastic option for durability.
+BISCO Silicone: BISCO silicone is a fantastic option for durability.
 This material is resistant to temperature, UV and ozone, while also meeting the most stringent UL flame ratings.

 SRP Can Help With Your Next Project